Currently, you do not need a REAL ID to fly domestically within the U.S.

 Related: What Do Kids Need to Fly?

-How Can You Get a REAL ID to Fly?
+How to Get a REAL ID

 If you want to get a REAL ID, you should visit your state’s driver’s licensing agency website or give them a call to find out what the exact requirements are.